MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/configure-myanalytics.md

 ## Configure MyAnalytics access

-As the Office 365 admin, you have two ways to configure defaults for MyAnalytics. manage the way users in your  organization experience
+As the Office 365 admin, you have two ways to configure defaults for MyAnalytics.

 <!--
  * The first way is to [configure access at the tenant level](#configure-access-at-the-tenant-level).
 Do this to set default behaviors&mdash;namely, to turn specific elements of MyAnalytics on or off for your entire organization.